gary-vladimir/FinalProject/README.md

 -   `npm run start` to start the app
 -   this app runs on localhost:8000
 -   `npm run test` to make testing with jest

+## Extend Options / Ways to Stand Out

+for this project i decided to use weather icons